gurudanito001/pardomart-delivery/api-client/docs/OrderApi.md

 const configuration = new Configuration();
 const apiInstance = new OrderApi(configuration);

-let orderId: string; //The ID of the order to add a tip to. (default to undefined) let updateTipPayload: UpdateTipPayload; //
+let updateTipPayload: UpdateTipPayload; // let orderId: string; //The ID of the order to add a tip to. (default to undefined)

 const { status, data } = await apiInstance.orderOrderIdTipPatch(
-    orderId,
+    updateTipPayload,
-    updateTipPayload
+    orderId
 );
 ```